 The program is sponsored by the U.S. Department of Agriculture’s Animal and Plant Health Inspection Service (APHIS) and hosted by SAIS.

-The FREE two-week residential program is seeking 20 American Indian high school students who are rising sophomores, juniors and seniors that have an interest in science, technology, engineering, and mathematics (STEM), as well as agriculture, veterinary, plant, food, environmental sciences, and natural resources, wildlife biology, and related fields.
+The FREE one-week virtual program is seeking 20 American Indian high school students who are rising freshmen, sophomores, juniors and seniors that have an interest in science, technology, engineering, and mathematics (STEM), as well as agriculture, veterinary, plant, food, environmental sciences, and natural resources, wildlife biology, and related fields.

 To support its research and outreach agenda, the Southeast American Indian Studies (SAIS) program will work to establish a digital repository and archive, an elder-in-residence program and an honors residence program.

 SAIS will house a digital repository and archive (DRA) of historical and contemporary primary documents, including government reports, maps, census data and tribal documents such as petitions for federal and state recognition, constitutions and legislation.
 A special component of the digital repository will be the collection of oral histories, photographs and traditions of Southeastern Indigenous peoples.
 The DRA will allow individuals and families to document the histories, stories and oral traditions important to their tribal communities.
 Oral histories will be collected using audio and/or video recordings that will be stored in various digital formats.
 The DRA collection will be available to the public as well as scholars.

 The DRA may also include proceedings from the Southeast Indian Studies Conference, the Adolph Dial papers, the Elmer T. Hunt Photo Collection, the papers of Congressman Charlie Rose, the Hamilton McMillan papers, and documents, photos and papers acquired through the Lumbee River Fund.